samueldossantos/docker-intro/README.md

 # docker-intro
-Repo to share and store acquired knowledge around the creation and use of Docker containers
+Repo to share and store acquired knowledge around the creation and use of Docker containers.